codeat3/laravel-responsecache-php72/README.md

 ## Support spatie

 Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+You'll find an overview of all their open source projects [on their website](https://spatie.be/opensource).

-Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+Does your business depend on their contributions?
+Reach out and support them on [Patreon](https://www.patreon.com/spatie).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License